It’s the time of year for merriment and all that it might entail. But indulgences of alcohol often lead to less-than-pleasant mornings after.

-“Lorne sausage -- also known as square sausage -- is regarded as a national institution and a hangover miracle by most Scots I know,” says Simon Attridge, executive chef of Gleneagles, a luxury hotel set in the rural Scottish Highlands.
+“Lorne sausage – also known as square sausage – is regarded as a national institution and a hangover miracle by most Scots I know,” says Simon Attridge, executive chef of Gleneagles, a luxury hotel set in the Scottish Highlands.

 These square-shaped thick slabs of rich, fatty and flavorful beef sausage fit on a roll like a glove.
-The roll of choice is important to discerning hungover gourmands, with most opting for a special light and airy roll, called a morning roll, sold by the half dozen in every local store across Edinburgh and beyond.
+The roll of choice is important to discerning hungover gourmands.
+Most opt for a special light and airy roll, called a morning roll, sold by the half dozen in every local store across Edinburgh and beyond.

 Dublin has an infamous pub culture, so it’s no surprise Ireland has devised a day-after breakfast remedy.

-“Brown sauce [traditional British condiment similar to ketchup] is the condiment of choice, never ketchup.
-And wash it down with a rock shandy [lemonade, sparkling water and bitters] or a pint of stout,” advises Lamont who adds: "If that doesn’t work, a tray of freshly shucked oysters, obviously!”
+“Brown sauce [traditional British condiment similar to ketchup] is the condiment of choice.
+And wash it down with a rock shandy [lemonade, sparkling water and bitters] or a pint of stout,” advises Lamont, who adds that “if that doesn’t work, a tray of freshly shucked oysters, obviously!”